AIforSpace/2024/_pages/home.md

     <h3>Submission</h3>
     <p>
-      Submissions should be in the <a href="https://github.com/cvpr-org/author-kit/releases">CVPR format</a> and are limited to 8 pages excluding reference.
+      Submissions must be in the <a href="https://github.com/cvpr-org/author-kit/releases">CVPR format</a> and are limited to 8 pages excluding references.
       Please refer to the main conference's <a href="https://cvpr.thecvf.com/Conferences/2024/AuthorGuidelines">submission guildelines</a> for more details, and do not hesitate to contact the lead organiser <a href="https://cs.adelaide.edu.au/~ssl/author/tat-jun-chin/">Tat-Jun Chin</a> if you have any questions.
   </p>
     <p>